-The STAT team regularly provide half day interactive workshops to guide service providers through the process of implementing the STAT model.
+The STAT team regularly provides half day interactive workshops to guide service providers through the process of implementing the STAT model.
 The COVID-19 pandemic provided an opportunity to take the workshops online, which has turned out to be a great way to bring people together from a broad geographical area to tackle their waiting list issues.

 Upcoming online workshops: